Britain Got Beaches: Brighton & Portobello

-surprising what you find in those european beaches eh?
+surprising what you find in European beaches huh?

 Brighton Beach